redbooth/teambox/README.md

 Run the server with ./script/server and go to http://localhost to start using Teambox!

-Plugins were using you need to know about
+Plugins we use that you need to know about
 -------

 Auto Migrations